unyieldinggrace/BibleData/README.md

 # License
 Lemma and morphology data are licensed under a [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/) license.
 For attribution purposes, credit the Open Scriptures Hebrew Bible Project.
 The text of the WLC remains in the [Public Domain](http://creativecommons.org/publicdomain/mark/1.0/).

+# Further Information
+A guide to the characters used in the morphology codes is [here.](http://openscriptures.github.io/morphhb/parsing/HebrewMorphologyCodes.html)